What Are ERC Scams & How Do I Avoid Them?

 ERC scammers get their money from their victims by demanding payment upfront.
 This leaves the small business owner waiting months (or even as long as a year) to receive their refunds.
 Even worse, these refunds could be found to be fraudulent, and the small business owner is left to repay the refund plus any penalties imposed by the IRS.

 Let’s clarify that ERC funding companies charge fees for their services.
-However, most reputable companies will take their fee only after the refund has been issued.
-Be wary of any business requesting payment upfront to claim your ERC.
+But most reputable companies will take their fee only after the refund has been issued.
+Others may offer an option to pay upfront in exchange for lower fees.
+However, this may also be a sign of a scam.
+Make sure to do your research and be wary of any business requesting payment upfront to claim your ERC, especially if there are other red flags.

 The Bottom Line On ERC Scams